This page has a list of companies and products that I recommend.

 - Homeexchange.com house swapping website we have used for the past 4 years.

-- Airbnb rental a home or apartment to have more space for your family
+- Airbnb, rent a home or apartment to have more space for your family, new members get a sign-up bonus, existing members click here.

 - VRBO Vacation Rental By Owner.
 Similar to Airbnb.